 One of the smartest things you can do with a raise is save for retirement.
-Your retirement fund will someday replace your salary, allowing you to maintain your lifestyle once you’ve retired.
-Unfortunately, if you allow lifestyle creep, you could spend all your discretionary income without saving enough, resulting in an inability to maintain your lifestyle once you’ve stopped working.
+Your retirement fund will someday replace your salary, allowing you to maintain your lifestyle.
+Unfortunately, if you slip into lifestyle creep, you could spend all your discretionary income without saving enough, resulting in a lower quality of life in your later years.

-As a benchmark, your retirement contribution should increase when income increases.
-In the situation above, a raise of $375 per month would put an extra $56 a month toward retirement — more if you’re currently under-contributing.
-Many retirement planning tools – like a 401(k) take retirement savings directly from your pre-tax income, so when your salary increases so do your contributions.
-You should aim to save 15 percent of your overall income for retirement.
+Your retirement contribution should increase when your income increases.
+Many retirement planning tools, like a 401(k), draw retirement savings directly from your pre-tax income.
+This means that when your salary increases, your contributions automatically increase as well.
+Aim to save about 15 percent of your income for retirement.

 2. Create or Check Your Budget

-Asking these types of questions will help ensure your new income works for your benefit.
+Asking these questions will help ensure that your new income benefits you in the present and the future.

 3. Maintain Current Spending

-If you don’t have an urgent spending need, maintain your current spending for a month or two.
-This cooling-off period will help you avoid making rash purchases following your increase in income.
-In the meantime, the extra cash will accumulate in your bank account.
-When the time comes to modify your budget permanently, or make a purchase, you’ll have the money available.
+If you don’t have any urgent needs, maintain your current spending for a month or two.
+This cooling-off period will help you avoid making impulse purchases following your increase in income.
+In the meantime, the extra cash will build in your account.
+When the time comes to modify your budget permanently, you’ll have money available.

 4. Account for Additional Costs

-Once you’ve evaluated your budget and made it past the cooling-off period, you can start to spend your extra income.
-You should keep in mind, however, that many purchases lead to additional expenses:
+Once you’ve evaluated your budget and passed the cooling-off period, you can start to spend your extra income.
+Keep in mind, however, that many purchases lead to added expenses:

-- Leasing a nicer, bigger apartment will likely mean a higher heating bill.
+- Leasing a bigger apartment will likely mean a higher electricity bill and other fees.

-- Buying a new bike might require a helmet, safety lights or car mount.
+- Buying a new bike might require a helmet, safety lights and a car mount.

-- An ATV purchase will likely mean buying recreational vehicle insurance, as well as safety equipment and gasoline.
+- An ATV purchase means buying recreational vehicle insurance, as well as safety equipment and gasoline.